 The treatment methods we studied for cultivating mushrooms on straw

-Note: Steam is also an option, but we did not test this one during the research.
+Note: Steam is also an option for treating your mushroom substrate, but we did not test this one during the research.

 Additionally, it’s important to differentiate between straw and hay.
 Straw does not have developed seed heads present whereas hay does.
 This is important because seeds are very dense in nutrients.
 If you want to use any of the first three treatment methods (lime/wood ash, fermentation, or pasteurization) then you want low nutrient materials.
 The seed heads will lead to contamination in the process.

 Cultivating mushrooms with lime

 Use hydrated lime with under 10% magnesium because magnesium prohibits mycelium growth.